Handy Library Manager

 How to set library Loan Rules (due date period, fixed due date, item limits, borrower limits)?

-If you do not define the rule the library manager will use default loan period and default maximum number of items.
+Please note that if you do not set any specific rules, the library manager will apply the default loan period and the maximum number of items permitted.

 library loan rules, due date, quantity limits, override default rules

-You can add rules that will override the default setting.
-In this case there is a rule: If borrower is a Teacher then she/he is allowed to check out maximum 10 DVDs for 30 days.
+You can create rules to override the default settings.
+For example, if a borrower is a teacher, they can check out a maximum of 10 DVDs for 30 days.

 how to set fixed due date mode

-You can override the fixed due date by defining a new loan rule.
+You can override the fixed due date by creating a new loan rule.

-Use fixed due date setting in the following situations: items should be returned at the end of the semester, at the end of school year, at the end of the course, at the end of the project.
+Use the fixed due date setting in the following situations: when items should be returned at the end of the semester, the end of the school year, the end of a course, or the end of a project.

 As an example, all of our students who have media items out now must bring them in before December 15, 2017.
 The date of check-out does not influence the return due date.
 At the end of this semester, we would change the due date to May 16, 2018.
 Then after the spring semester, we would change the return due date to reflect the end of the summer semester.